 Almost exactly a year to the day after we last boarded a train to Grenoble planning to ride from there to Avignon, James and I boarded the same (early) train.
-But whereas last year we headed north out of Grenoble and went around the mountains, this time we headed south and went over them.
+But whereas then we headed north out of Grenoble and went around the mountains, this time we headed south and over them.

 The Col de la Haute Croix is just shy of 1200 metres high.
 No big deal for any self-respecting cycle tourist, but a huge deal for a couple of knackered old prongs like us.
 To put it bluntly we were shitting ourselves.
 This was us facing our fears: for too long we’ve been looking at interesting routes and discounting them because of a couple of hills.

 So we decided fuck it, let’s give it a go.